TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-wrapup.md

 All code is already in place - this is a automation controller lab after all.
 Check out the **Workshop Project** git repository at [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples){:target="_blank"}.
 There you will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.

-Compared to the previous Apache installation role there is a major difference: there are now two versions of an `index.html` template, and a task deploying the template file which has a variable as part of the source file name.
+Compared to the previous Apache installation role there is a major difference: there are now multiple versions of an `index.html` template, and a task deploying the template file, which has a variable as part of the source file name.

 For the development servers the file is named `dev_index.html.j2` with the following content: